-The purpose of this study was to present the evolution of neurophysiology at the end of the 20th and the beginning of the 21st century at the Faculty of Medicine in Novi Sad.
+The purpose of this study was to present the evolution of neurophysiology at the end of the 20th and beginning of the 21st century at the Faculty of Medicine in Novi Sad.
 There was a tendency for neurophysiological research to keep pace with contemporary attitudes within the Russian school of neurophysiology, but at the same time respecting the achievements and trends of Western physiological thought.

-ESTABLISHING NEUROPHYSIOLOGY
+ESTABLISHING OF NEUROPHYSIOLOGY

-The beginning of educational and scientific work in the Kingdom of Serbs, Croats and Slovenes in the field of physiology is related to a famous Austrian physician and professor from the Faculty of Medicine in Leipzig, Dr. Richard Burian (1871-1954).
+The beginning of educational and scientific work in the Kingdom of Serbs, Croats and Slovenes in the field of physiology is related to the famous Austrian physician and professor from the Faculty of Medicine in Leipzig, Dr. Richard Burian (1871-1954).
 He was invited to organize the educational process.
-In 1920, at the Faculty of Medicine in Belgrade, Dr. Burian became a professor and contributed enormously to establishing the Institute of Physiology, which even today bears his name [1].
-The University of Novi Sad and the Faculty of Medicine were established on the same day, on May 18, 1960.
-In order to organize lectures, many prominent domestic and foreign professors were invited.
-In 1961, the Department of Physiology was founded.
-The first director of the Department and the first professor of Physiology was Prof. Aleksandar Sabovljev (1907-1963) from the Faculty of Medicine in Sarajevo, a former student of Prof. Richard Burian.
-He founded the basic concept of work and development of Physiology in Novi Sad as an interdisciplinary branch of medicine [2].
+Since 1920, at the Medical Faculty in Belgrade Dr. Burian became a professor and gave enormous contribution in establishing the Institute of Physiology, which even today bears his name [1].
+The University of Novi Sad and the Faculty of Medicine were established on the same day, on May the 18th of 1960.
+In order to organize lectures many prominent domestic and foreign professors were invited.
+In year 1961 the Department of Physiology has been founded.
+The first director of the Department and first professor of Physiology was Prof. Aleksandar Sabovljev (1907-1963) from the Faculty of Medicine in Sarajevo, a former student of Prof. Richard Burian.
+He founded the basic concept of work and development of physiology in Novi Sad as an interdisciplinary branch of medicine [2].

-In October 1963, Prof. Radmilo Anastasijević (1915-1975), also Prof. Richard Burian's student, became the director of the Department of Physiology.
-With the support of state institutions, the initial problems were solved by the construction of new buildings and by providing financial resources for purchasing specific equipment in scientific and educational purposes.
+In October 1963, director of Department of Physiology became Prof. Radmilo Anastasijević (1915-1975), also student of Prof. Richard Burian.
+With the support of state institutions, the initial problems were solved by the construction of new buildings and by providing financial resources for purchasing of specific equipment for scientific-educational process.